-On November 16, at the plenary session of the Mekong Connect 2023 forum, Mr. Vo Van Hoan - Vice Chairman of the Ho Chi Minh City People's Committee stated: Green growth and sustainable development are inevitable and irreversible requirements.
-At the same time, the new situation also raises the need for self-reliance, resilience and resilience of each country.
-This need requires regions and localities across the country to closely connect with each other to promote overall strength.
+On November 16th, at the plenary session of the Mekong Connect 2023 forum, Mr. Vo Van Hoan, Vice Chairman of the Ho Chi Minh City People's Committee, stated: Green growth and sustainable development are inevitable and irreversible requirements.
+At the same time, the new situation also necessitates self-reliance, resilience, and self-strengthening for each nation.
+This need demands that regions and localities throughout the country closely cooperate to leverage their collective strength.

-Regarding the current situation of linking, producing, processing and consuming agricultural products in the Mekong Delta, the Chairman of the People's Committee of Can Tho City said that there are still difficulties in building and developing the transportation system.
-There is a shortage of quality plant varieties, a lack of technical and management capacity of farmers, and uneven investment in agricultural technical infrastructure.
-Processing and processing of agricultural products is the weakest link.
-Consumption in the Mekong Delta is facing difficulties in accessing the consumer market.
-There is a lack of policy mechanisms to attract large enterprises to invest in the field of agricultural processing technology.
+Regarding the current state of linkages, production, processing, and consumption of agricultural products in the Mekong Delta region, the Chairman of the People's Committee of Can Tho City stated that there are still difficulties in building and developing the transportation system.
+There is a shortage of quality plant seeds, a lack of technical and management capacity among farmers, and uneven investment in agricultural infrastructure.
+Processing and manufacturing of agricultural products is the weakest link.
+Consumption in the Mekong Delta region is facing difficulties in accessing consumer markets.
+There is a lack of policy mechanisms to attract large enterprises to invest in agricultural processing technology.

-Therefore, the formation of highly professional value chains is essential to limit the loss of synchronization between supply and demand, overcome vulnerability, and cause disruptions in the supply chain of goods.
+Therefore, the formation of highly professional value chains is essential to limit mismatches in supply and demand, overcome vulnerabilities, and prevent disruptions in the supply chain.

 Source